EtienneMueller/razer-blade-data-science/README.md

 ## CUDA and CuDNN

-_For 21.04 I used the nvidia-driver-460 with CUDA 11.2 and TensorFlow 2.6 beta, under 21.10 I only tested nvidia-driver-470 with CUDA 11.4 and TensorFlow 2.6 so far.
-Installation procedures were the same for both._
+_For 21.04 I used the nvidia-driver-460 with CUDA 11.2 and TensorFlow 2.6 beta, under 21.10 I only tested nvidia-driver-470 with CUDA 11.4 and TensorFlow 2.6.
+For 22.04 I used nvidia-driver-510 with CUDA 11.6.
+Installation procedures were the same for all versions._

 Activate Nvidia Proprietary Driver in "Software & Updates" under "Additional Drivers" (nvidia-driver-510 at the time of writing) and reboot.
 You can display information about the GPU and the CUDA Version (11.4 for me) with: